Dean Bradshaw, Martha Fieber, Steve Paul Klein, and Richard Patt

 Artist Reception: Saturday, May 27th, 4-7 pm

-One of Fine Line’s longest-tenured exhibitors, fiber artist Martha Fieber uses layer upon layer of hand-stitching, subtle color, and plenty of details to create her complex compositions, which she calls “Landscapes in Thread.”
-These landscapes “express our connection to the natural world and encourage the viewer to contemplate the ongoing interconnectedness of all things,” she says.
-Working with single strands of silk, rayon, metallic, and hand-dyed cotton threads—and only four types of stitches—Fieber’s goal is to achieve an incredible amount of depth and perspective in her work, which echoes her feelings that there are “several layers to everything we see in the world.”
+Fiber artist Martha Fieber uses layer upon layer of hand-stitching, subtle color, and plenty of intricate details to create her complex compositions, which she titles “Landscapes in Thread.”
+To her, these landscapes express a connection to the outside world, and encourage the viewer to contemplate the ongoing interconnectedness of all things.
+Working with single strands of silk, rayon, and hand-dyed cotton threads as well as four types of stitches, Fieber seeks to achieve a depth and perspective to her work, which echoes her feeling that there are several layers to everything we see in the world.

 Door County artist Pamela Murphy’s work has long been focused on the artist’s collection of old photographs, whose figures she chooses as the basis for her paintings.
 “The people whose lives are recorded in those pictures are strangers to us—yet at the same time, there’s a familiarity,” she says.
 “They remind us of ourselves, our families, and our issues—on levels that are both personal and cultural.”
 Murphy presents her figures on rich and textured surface, with many layers of paint to reveal the history of the canvas and isolate the form of each figure.
 “The viewer can then bring their own specific history to the painting, so a single image can mean different things to different people,” she says.
 “The goal is for the viewer to find a little of themselves in the work.”